 A thymectomy is surgery to remove the thymus gland.
-This gland is located in the upper portion of the chest, behind the breastbone.
+This gland is under the breastbone.
+It helps the immune system to develop during childhood.

 |Copyright © Nucleus Medical Media, Inc.|